By Art Costa, Bena Kallick, and Allison Zmuda

 - Nick Bruski, principal of Montecito Union School in California, continues his experience with response to crisis as he moves the community from the raging fires of last year to COVID-19 now.
 In his post he describes how he leans on Habits of Mind as a guide for his actions.

 - Heidi and Allison interviewed David Lovelin, high school principal from HKIS, to capture nine lessons learned from their school closure in November due to the riots in Hong Kong and how that prepared them for the COVID-19 closure.
-Based on the buzz generated from our Curriculum Triage post, Heidi and Allison invite you to visit our new website to engage with school leaders from around the world on how they are generating ideas and actions in response to COVID-19.

 - Jeff Dillon, Superintendent of Wilder School in South Dakota, shares insight in how his district moved into emergency remote learning more seamlessly because of his 5-year focus on preparing students for the world right now.